ssh

 Easy enough; see the fish shell ssh-agent, which installs the fish_ssh_agent command.

-How to use the ssh-agent with fish explains how things are supposed to work, but I found that the fish_ssh_agent solution seems to be the one that actually worked for me.
+How to use the ssh-agent with fish explains how things are supposed to work, but I found the fish_ssh_agent solution was the one that actually worked for me.

 5.3 ssh-agent on macOS

 How does ssh-agent work with the macOS keychain?
-Should it be permitted to, or is that inviting hostile actors in?
+Should we let it, or does that invite hostile actors in?

-Things are weird for macOS because you can store things in ssh-agent, or osx keychain, or some weird hybrid options that make my eyes cross.
-Apple’s Explanation is sorta clear but it got confused and changed over time.
-Github has an opinion on it.
+Things are weird on macOS because we can store keys in ssh-agent, in the macOS keychain, or via weird hybrid options that make my eyes cross.
+Apple’s Explanation is sorta clear, but it’s changed (and gotten more confusing) over time.
+GitHub has an opinion on it.
 Old macOS SSH behaviour for the vexed.
-The best and most current summary seems to be Awesome macOS CLI:
+The best, most up-to-date summary seems to be Awesome macOS CLI.

 Prior to macOS Sierra, ssh would present a dialog asking for your passphrase and would offer the option to store it into the keychain.
 This UI was deprecated some time ago and has been removed.